konsumer/androidx/README.md

 ### volumes

-There are 2 volumes you can use for persistance of your emulator (and faster boot):
+There are 2 volumes you can use for persistence of your emulator (and faster boot):

 - `/opt/android/system-images` - this is where the huge system-images are located
 - `/root/.android` - this ios where the emulator settings are located, and they are also pretty big

-So, to put all together with persistance:
+So, to put all together with persistence:

 ```
 docker run --rm -it \